Unitary description of the Jaynes-Cummings model under fractional-time dynamics

 where $\hat{U}_{\alpha}^{(n)}(t)$ is given by

 satisfying the initial condition $\hat{U}_{\alpha}^{(n)}(0)=\hat{1}_{2\times2}$.
 Here, the complex functions $\mathcal{C}^{(n)}_{\alpha}(t)$ and $\mathcal{S}^{(n)}_{\alpha}(t)$ are given in the form

 While Naber’s approach to the FTSE is often regarded as non-physical, it remains a widely used framework for mathematical investigations.
 However, in the specific case of $\alpha=1/2$, the solution described by the Mittag-Leffler function acquires a meaningful physical interpretation, as discussed in Ref. \cite{iomin24}.
 This unique feature --where the $\alpha=1/2$ fractional order gains physical significance-- also arises in other approaches, as proposed in Refs. \cite{dias17,beims24}, where the fractional derivative emerges naturally within their respective frameworks.

 The nonunitary nature of time evolution when considering the FTSE might be applied to mimic the effects of the environment on quantum systems.
-However, this approach would be inherently heuristic, as nonunitarity leads to the non-conservation of probability.
+However, this treatment would be inherently heuristic, as nonunitarity leads to the non-conservation of probability.
 For a treatment of open quantum fractional dynamics, we suggest Ref. \cite{tarasov2010}, where a framework describing the nonunitary evolution of the density operator that is trace-preserving and completely positive for any initial condition is developed.
-Nevertheless, in this work, we are interested in establishing the conventional interpretation of quantum mechanics, our aim is to map the nonunitary fractional time-evolution operator to a unitary one by employing non-Hermitian quantum mechanics techniques with time-dependent metrics.
-This procedure enables a proper quantum-mechanical interpretation of the fractional time description, utilizing a modified inner product as done in the non-Hermitian framework \cite{fring:16a,fring:17}.
+Nevertheless, in this work, we are interested in establishing the conventional interpretation of quantum mechanics, by mapping the nonunitary fractional time-evolution operator to a unitary one by employing non-Hermitian quantum mechanics techniques with TD metrics \cite{cius22frac}.
+This procedure enables a proper quantum-mechanical interpretation of the fractional-time description, utilizing a modified inner product as done in the non-Hermitian framework \cite{fring:16a,fring:17}.